-The Key The Ending Abortion
+The Key To Ending Abortion

 By Dominique Galbraith

-What I want people to know about abortion is that it is NOT healthcare.
-It is population control that begins with the poor and is the number one killer of African Americans.
-It is a murderous procedure, that lines the pockets of those running the clinics through the sale of the aborted baby’s body parts and financially rewards those that advocate for abortion in the political arena.
 My goal is not to condemn anyone who has had an abortion but to inform and encourage those who will consider it in the future.
 It is also to discuss possible solutions to the issues that put women in the position to consider abortion.
-I firmly believe that the most effective approach to ending abortion or making it the very last considered option, is to inform and empower women, equipping them mentally, spiritually, and economically.
+I firmly believe that the most effective approach to ending abortion or making it the very last considered option is to inform and empower women, equipping them mentally, spiritually, and economically.

 Let us talk about solutions.
 Let us dream.
 Let us envision what empowerment could look like on all levels.

-Federal Level
+Federal Level:

-According to predictions based on current trends on the economy, the American economy is shifting towards an economy in which the majority of American workers will be freelance or self-employed.
-Since entrepreneurship is the future, those that claim to advocate for the poor would be doing the poor a terrible disservice by not preparing them for that future.
+Shift federal funding from controlling the reproduction of the poor to economic empowerment of the poor.
+According to predictions based on current trends, the American economy is shifting towards an economy in which most American workers will be freelance or self-employed.
+Since entrepreneurship is the future, those who claim to advocate for the poor would be doing the poor a terrible disservice by not preparing them for that future.
 As a Christian, I believe that God has given everyone at least 1 ability that can be developed and trained to produce a living for that individual and their family.
-What if the government set aside funding for local organizations and the development of schools and programs to train people living in underserved communities in business finance, entrepreneurship skills, and the basics of taxation while connecting them with resources specific to their gifts/skill set?
+What if the government set aside funding for local organizations and the development of schools and programs to train people living in underserved communities in business finance, entrepreneurship skills, and taxation basics while connecting them with resources specific to their gifts/skill set?

 Here are some other ideas:

-1. A tax credit for those running and attending entrepreneurial and training schools
+- A tax credit for those running and attending entrepreneurial and training schools

-2. Reallocate a portion of welfare funding to small business grants, loans, and/or entrepreneurial education.
+- Reallocate a portion of welfare funding to small business grants, loans, and/or entrepreneurial education.

-3. Tax credits for businesses that provide grants, internships, and resources such as equipment and courses to single parents and those living with an income below $50,000.
+- Tax credits for businesses that provide grants, internships, and resources such as equipment and courses to single parents and those living with an income below $50,000.

-4. Grant income tax holidays to entrepreneurs in their first 2 years of business or until they’ve surpassed $60,000 in net earnings.
+- Grant income tax holidays to entrepreneurs in their first 2 years of business or until they’ve surpassed $60,000 in net earnings.

-City and State Government level
+City and State Government level:

-It must be made mandatory for abortion practitioners to fully disclose the emotional and physical risk, as well as the possibility of not being able to have children after an abortion.
-They must also provide counselors sponsored by pro-life advocate groups and local churches to counsel women who show up to abortion clinics yet are undecided and are clearly displaying emotional conflict.
+1. The state must make every attempt to dissuade women from getting an abortion, providing hope through counselors, and informing and disclosing the consequences of abortion.
+Abortion, while not altering the spiritual and economic state of the woman, may lead to a higher likelihood of subsequent procedures, potentially causing emotional and psychological harm.
+Additionally, the impact on future fertility is often undisclosed by practitioners and pro-choice advocates.
+It must be made mandatory for abortion practitioners to fully disclose the emotional and physical risks, as well as the possibility of not being able to have children after an abortion.
+They must also provide counselors sponsored by pro-life advocate groups and local churches to counsel women who show up to abortion clinics yet are undecided and are displaying emotional conflict.
 Where abortion remains legal, it must not be offered or pushed as a primary option.

+2. Loosen restrictions on public vending to include low-income residents.
 Local governments should grant access to vendor licenses to low-income families and designate more public spaces while setting dates, and time shifts to vendors.
 This would encourage entrepreneurship, decrease the number of families dependent on the system, empower the local economy, and bring families out of poverty.

-Give those that are out of work and seeking assistance but have a desire to start a business, the option of receiving a stipend to cover the cost of resources needed to operate a business.
+3. Business loan or grant options to welfare applicants.
+Give those who are out of work and seeking assistance but have a desire to start a business, the option of receiving a stipend to cover the cost of resources needed to operate a business.
 The recipient must present a solid plan with earning potential.
-In the same way, the state requires recipients to check-in and verify that they are in need or have been looking for a job, is the same way the state can also verify that the recipient is actively working their business plan and seeking the resources they need.
-The state can partner with churches or local organization to facilitate helping those that choose to accept the stipend.
+In the same way, the state requires recipients to check in and verify that they are in

-Private Sector Solutions
+**Private Sector Solutions:**

 1. Partner with local churches and organizations to provide grants, internships, and resources such as equipment and courses to single parents and those living with an income below $50,000 in exchange for a federal tax credit.